kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ### Naming sheep

 He could have given _unique_ names to each of his five sheep and developed enough familiarity with them to identify them by name.
-Then all he needed to do was to check that all his named sheep were home by sundown.
-But such a method would have become cumbersome and error-prone as his flock multiplied.
+Then all he needed to do was to check that his entire flock was home by sundown.
+But such a method would have become cumbersome and error-prone as his sheep multiplied.

 ### One-to-one correspondence